PEACE, JUSTICE & STRONG INSTITUTIONS

 About | COP26 PRESIDENCY | PUBLISHING | Team | GWA | Clean energy | UN-SDG | Media | Contact | Internships | News

 Ms. Nethra Mohandass was appointed as UNADAP's Goodwill Ambassador for the Poor for the tenure of June 4, 2020 till June 3, 2021.
-Ms. Nethra Mohandass was appointed as a GWA of UNADAP in India, and was not an appointee of the United Nations Office at New York.
+Ms. Nethra Mohandass was appointed as a GWA of UNADAP in India.

 His Excellency, the Vice President India, Shri Venkaiah Naidu, has congratulated Ms. Nethra Mohandass, upon her appointment as “Goodwill Ambassador to the Poor” for UNADAP.
 Thank you, Mr. Vice President.

 Dr. Dominic F Dixon, the Executive Director & philanthropist, had appointed Ms. Nethra Mohandass,a.
 13-year-old as the "Goodwill Ambassador for the Poor" of UNADAP.
 DIXON SCHOLARSHIPS had also set up a scholarship fund for Nethra.